jaanga/sp500/trades-get/README.md

 ### 2017-03-25 ~ Theo

-Search and select no really needed here but it's a simpler sandbox to play in compared to replay or realtime.
+Search and select is not really needed here but it's a simpler sandbox to play in compared to replay or realtime.
 But might help later with portfolio creation

 * Trades Get R5